-In the made up earth that she believed, there was a ripening tree like the taste of green apples on the wall.
-Her blindness had spread itself out into eternities, and she was now painting poems inside their leaves, that looked like bugs had eaten them clean.
-Those modest, punched-out silky greens with a Peter Pan pose.
-It had been somewhere in the third night, when the punctures and welts had taken their place.
-She had flattened her limbs into the plain whites, like a silhouette.
-She had curled knives inside her like a lovers hands.
-She had thrown down the lemons eye with a handful of tablets, but they came back out with a twisting violence.
-She crawled the sides of walls like camouflage, and slept underneath that simpering tree.
-Waking up to that same feeling of warmth that she had when picturing an infant swaddled in a mothers arms, she grew to the size of the top branch on that tree, and the physical lanes of summers were drawn on the back of her neck, and tipping round that spotted tree.
-It was such a composed moment of life and death, that she threw the back of her hands into the green apple poems, and smiled thinking, this was it.
+In her made up earth there were ripening trees like the taste of nectarines growing inside the walls.
+Her imagination had spread itself out into eternities, and she started painting poems inside their leaves.
+Somewhere inside of that third night she had punctured those poems, the leaves leaving welts the size of quarters.
+She had flattened her limbs into that tree, a disremembered silhouette.
+There were knives curling inside of her like an angry lovers hands.
+She had thrown away that lemon eye with a handful of tablets but, they came back up with a twist.
+Her whole body crawled like camouflage, passing out underneath that simpering tree.
+She awoke with that warmth of love, swaddled in her fathers arms.
+She grew to the size of the uppermost branch of that tree, summers easy days drawn onto the back of her neck.
+It was such a composed moment of life and death.
+She threw her hands into the sweet poems and smiled thinking, this was it.

-The times passed through her like lullabies, and the light had stayed in its place.
-Car rides rushed through her with laughing and goodbyes.
-A book settled itself like passion in her hands, a soft bear of a man was checking the corners of a little girls room, and feigning spiders across her forehead.
+Time had passed through her like lullabies, and the light had stayed in its place.
+Car rides rushed through her with laughter and surprise.
+A book settled itself like passion in her arms, and a soft bear of a man was checking the corners of a little girls room, and feigning spiders across her forehead.
 And then, a kiss goodnight on each cheek, and a kind shadow walking away.
-The night light glowed on her sheets, in waves of delight as she closed her tufted eyelids, and dreamed a child’s dream.
+A night light glowing on her sheets in waves of delight, as she closed her tufted eyelids dreaming a child’s dream.

-It was eight days now since she said goodbye, wishing it had been goodnight.
-Fainting into the dirt, and getting back up, only to run away.
-He had been leaving the driveway in his black jeep, to get the thingsthey needed for dinner.
-Over a week now, since that car threw its forgetful fists into his heart and ate his life.
-A few blocks away were severe cries, a siren echoing through the evenings stairway.
-She was watching a movie in the family room when he had said he’d be right back, in a few minutes.
+It was eight days since she had to say goodbye, wishing it had only been goodnight.
+His black jeep was in reverse, the driveway stretching as he left the house to get a few things for dinner.
+It has been eight days since that other car threw its forgetful fists into his heart and ate his life.
+Only a few blocks away there were severe cries, a siren echoing through the evenings stairway.
+She was watching a movie when he left.
 She nodded in reply, and kept watching the movie.
-The film had an actress that was tall and lean, with golden waves tightly surrounding her shoulders, and she was yelling at a man who was shaking her from her wrists.
-She turned around and separated the blinds to look out at the sounds, but there was nothing in sight.
-She was still leering at the television screen, with its gray tones and glamorous gowns, but the voices were changed into the bellowing of victims rolling in the streets.
-Sitting there in the dim room, watching muted actors, everything inside of her started to drain.
-She became cold and nauseous.
-She couldn’t move or speak.
-Suddenly, her head dropped, a limp noodle, seeing something wet on the rug in front of her.
-She doubled over in sickness, and wiped away the cause of that wet stain on the rug.
-She flipped her palm at her eye, and the bright red from her nose bleed was lining up with those lifelines on every hand.
-She gradually stood up and went to the front door, seeing sirens floating by in the shady air, and she decided to step outside.
+On the screen there was an actress, tall and lean with golden waves tightly surrounding her shoulders.
+She was yelling at a man who was shaking her from her wrists.
+Bell turned around and separated the blinds to look out at the sounds, but there was nothing in sight.
+She looked back at the television its gray tones and glamorous gowns still there, but their voices were gone.
+There was a bellowing of victims rolling in the street.
+Sitting there in a dimming room, actors silent, she became clammy and nauseous.
+She had forgotten how to move, how to speak.
+Her head hung limply noticing a wet spot on the rug.
+She doubled over in sickness, and wiped her upper lip.
+A bright red blood poured from her nostrils sinking into the lines in her hands.
+She cupped her nose with her left hand and ran to the front door.
+Sirens were floating by in the shady air, and she stepped outside.